• Skip to primary navigation

 What is the Medicare Levy Surcharge?

-The Medicare Levy Surcharge is a charge some medium and high income earners pay in addition to the Medicare Levy.
+The Medicare Levy Surcharge is a charge that medium and high income earners pay, in addition to the Medicare Levy.
+It is designed to encourage more Australians to take out private hospital insurance.

-Who Pays The Medicare Levy Surcharge?
+Who pays the Medicare Levy Surcharge?

-1. You are single and earn over $90,000 a year or a family who earn a combined income above $180,000, AND
+1. You are single and earn over $101,000 a year, or a family who earn a combined income above $202,000, AND

-How is the Medicare Levy Surcharge Calculated?
+How is the Medicare Levy Surcharge (MLS) calculated?

-The income tiers for individuals are:
+Medicare Levy Surcharge income tiers for 2025–26 financial year are:

 How to avoid the Medicare Levy Surcharge?

-Should you take out private health cover?
+Should you take out private hospital cover?

-Deciding if private health cover is the best decision for you can be complicated.
+Deciding if private cover is the best decision for you can be complicated.
 Read more here about deciding on private health cover.

 Roughly, Private Health Insurance for individuals costs can start from as little at $800 per year for basic hospital cover.
 If you earn $100,000, your surcharge works out to $1,000.